Sending 24 letters to the jury of an art exhibition

 Each year for Christmas, French museum Le Magasin holds a collective exhibition.
 Drawing inspiration from the tradition of Christmas advent calendars, I sent the jury one application letter every day, during a twenty-four day time period.
 On each letter, I wrote my contact details and the sentence: "I’d really like to take part in the Christmas exhibition".
 Each day, the quality of the letter’s design improved.
 The final outcome consists of the 24 letters all lined up, accompanied by their respective envelopes.

 Eventually, I wondered how many letters to send.
-I looked at the deadline: October 24th.
-Since the exhibition was dubbed “Christmas exhibition”, it was clear that I had to send 24 letters, thus referring to the Christmas tradition of advent calendars.
+The deadline was October 24th.
+Since the exhibition was dubbed “Christmas exhibition”, I had to send 24 letters in 24 days, as a reference to the Christmas tradition of advent calendars.
+I got selected, despite my lack of public experience.
+I displayed the letters all lined up in the museum.
+One visitor stole one letter.